 O Pioneers of the Cosmostream!
 We’ve been vaccinating you against the plague of boredom and the scourge of demagoguery with live streamed events twice a week and more since March 2020, when it all came down!

 Hungry to hear some of Bird & Beckett’s past live streams?
-On the home page you can scroll down to read the individual posts for the shows we’ve mounted in the past seven-plus months, since the pandemic lock-down began.
-Every time you see the “load more” button, go ahead.
-It’ll stop offering you that option once you’ve arrived at the first show of the current period, back on March 12th.
+On the home page you can scroll down to read the individual posts for the shows we’ve mounted in the past several months, a hint of what’s gone down since the pandemic lock-down began.
+In more amazing times, it would take you right back to the very first show of the current period, back on March 12, 2020, but that beautiful skein is no longer quite so easily accessed.
+Still, the evidence is there for those who dig.
+But…

 After that, the era of livestreams with no audiences whatsoever began.
 Pianist Gaea Schell and bassist John Wiitala in duo got it rolling, and we’ve never since stopped.